ochanteau/OlivierChanteau_6_16112021/README.md

 ### Back end Installation ###
 Clone this repo.
 Run `npm install`.
-You can then run the server with `node server`.
+You can then run the server with `node server` or `nodemon server`.